-The Department of Justice and Regulation is working with the Registered Aboriginal Party (RAP) for the area, the Wathaurong Aboriginal Corporation, on a heritage assessment of the site.
+The Department of Justice and Community Safety is working with the Registered Aboriginal Party (RAP) for the area, the Wathaurong Aboriginal Corporation, on a heritage assessment of the site.
 This assessment will then be used to help prepare a Cultural Heritage Management Plan by a Heritage Adviser in accordance with the Aboriginal Heritage Act 2006.
 The plan will outline measures to be taken before, during and after an activity in order to manage and protect Aboriginal cultural heritage on the site.

 A cultural heritage assessment of the site has been undertaken to ensure its Aboriginal cultural values are understood and to identify any particular features that need to be protected.

-This assessment has been done in consultation with the Wathaurang Aboriginal Corporation, as the Registered Aboriginal Party (RAP) for the area, and the results used to prepare a Cultural Heritage Management Plan (CHMP) for the site.
+This assessment has been done in consultation with the Wathaurong Aboriginal Corporation, as the Registered Aboriginal Party (RAP) for the area, and the results used to prepare a Cultural Heritage Management Plan (CHMP) for the site.

 What is a Cultural Heritage Management Plan (CHMP)?

 A CHMP is a written report prepared by a suitably qualified Heritage Adviser.
 It contains results of an assessment of the potential impact of a proposed activity on Aboriginal cultural heritage.
 It outlines measures to be taken before, during and after an activity in order to manage and protect Aboriginal cultural heritage in the activity area.

 A CHMP is required when high impact activities are planned in an area of cultural heritage sensitivity, as defined by the Aboriginal Heritage Regulations 2007.

 In such an area, planning permits, licences and work authorities can’t be issued unless a CHMP has been approved for the activity.